threefoldfoundation/www_threefold_io/content/_index.md

 {% row(style="center margin") %}

-### EXPAND THE PEOPLE’S INTERNET <br> **AND EARN TFT**
+### EXPAND THE PEOPLE’S INTERNET **AND EARN TFT**

-By connecting hardware at your home or office, support the growth of <br> a decentralized Internet and earn a new digital currency, TFT.
+By connecting hardware at your home or office, support the growth of a decentralized Internet and earn a new digital currency, TFT.

 <button>[Become a farmer](/farm)</button>